JeffVandrewJr/btcqbo/README.md

 1. Log into your LunaNode or other VPS via SSH.

 2. `$ sudo su -` THE TRAILING HYPHEN IS CRITICALLY IMPORTANT.
+If you get an arror message about an environmental variable (such as BTCPAY_HOST) not being set, stop.
+This means you're not properly logged in as root, probably because you forgot the hyphen.

 3. `# cd btcpayserver-docker`